Emergency Response Officer

 Every employer must ensure that there is sufficient emergency response capacity in his business.
 The capacity required is determined by a Risk Identification and Assessment (RIE).
 Depending on the nature, scale, location and any other risks relating to the organisation’s activities, one or more employees must be trained as Emergency Response Officers.
 Each ERO must be trained for one or more emergency response task.

-The emergency response team as a whole must be capable of fulfilling all the necessary tasks.
+The emergency response team as a whole must be trained and well-practised in taking action in the event of incidents that might occur on your company’s premises, thus being capable of fulfilling all the necessary tasks.

 The employer must also ensure that they have the required ER equipment.
 Safety and health at work are regulated by the Working Conditions Act.
 Under this Act, employers are obliged to inform all their employees about how emergency response is arranged.
 Emergency response is designed to restrict the effects of unavoidable work related risks in your organisation.
 These include fire or employees falling, tripping over or cutting themselves.